 This goal is a perfect representation of where English football was in 2003, allowing us to see how far it’s come since.

-Baggy shirts full of block colour advertising mobile phones and cider, a traditional ground that’s now home to apartments, and a time when Leeds fans didn’t hate Harry Kewell.
+Stats and fancy-dan technology in football had yet to really take off; the shirts were baggy full of block colour advertising mobile phones and cider; the game was played at a traditional ground that’s now home to apartments; and Leeds fans didn’t yet hate Harry Kewell.

 Kewell left for Liverpool two months later under acrimonious circumstances, allegedly earning more from the transfer than Leeds as a club.